 "There are questions of a geological nature which must be answered," said Lakkotrypis.
 "As more geological data is collected, we'll get a clearer picture and the risk for future drilling will be reduced."

-Noble and Israel's Delek and Avner are partners in a Cypriot gas field that's estimated to contain between 3.6 trillion and 6 trillion cubic feet of gas.
+Cyprus still banks on one proven deposit in which U.S. company Noble Energy and Israel's Delek and Avner are partners in a field that's estimated to contain more than 4 trillion cubic feet of gas.